Other recent research: Ethnic exclusion and wars | Ethnic boundary making | Boundaries in social networks

 Nation-state formation and diffusion

-Negotiating the boundaries of belonging: A game theoretic model of the rise of the first nation-states
+Negotiating nationhood: A game theoretic model of the rise of the first nation-states

-The first project is pursued together with Clemens Kroneberg, a graduate student at the University of Mannheim.
+The first project is pursued together with Clemens Kroneberg, assistant professor of sociology at the University of Mannheim.
 Classical theories of nationalism either emphasize the role of a hegemonic, militaristic and centralizing state in generating nationalist imaginaries and identities, or that of popular sentiment emerging in the wake of the print revolution and the Enlightenment.
 Going beyond this divide, we conceive of nationalism as the consensual outcome of a negotiation process between state elites, counter elites, and the population at large.
-Integrating separate strands of literature, we consider three possible outcomes of this negotiation process: encompassing (or civic) nationalism, competing ethnic nationalisms, and populist nationalism.
-We develop a formal model by combining an exchange-theoretic approach to preference formation with a game-theoretic model of interaction and negotiation.
-Assuming social closure along classificatory lines, the model lets actors negotiate those social classifications that allow the most advantageous exchange of different types of resources and at the same time provide a good fit with the empirical distribution of cultural traits over actors.
-Important parts of the model are calibrated with historical data from France (1300 to 1900) and the Ottoman Empire (1500 to 1900).
-We show why encompassing nationalism is more likely to occur in strongly centralized states with strong civil societies, and why actors in weakly centralized states with weak civil societies will negotiate several separate ethno-nationalist projects.
-Medium state centralization, high levels of mass mobilization and a weak civil society favor the emergence of populist nationalism.
-The paper specifies the actor-based mechanisms through which political modernization leads to these various collective sentiments and modes of social closure.
+Integrating separate strands of literature, we consider three possible outcomes of this negotiation process: nations, ethnic groups or populism.
+We formally model these forms of classification and closure as outcomes of a negotiation process involving state elites, counter elites, and the population at large.
+The model is the first to combine an exchange-theoretic approach to preference formation with a game-theoretic model of interaction.
+Assuming social closure along classificatory lines, actors negotiate those social classifications that allow the most advantageous exchange of taxation against public goods, and military support against political participation, all the while offering a good fit in terms of cultural similarity.
+The model is calibrated with historical data on the distribution of these resources in France (1300 to 1900) and the Ottoman Empire (1500 to 1900).
+We show how actors negotiate nations, ethnic groups or populism depending on degrees of state centralization, mass mobilization and civil society organization.
+Establishing a middle ground between historical narratives and macro-sociological structuralism, the paper specifies actor-centered mechanisms that link political modernization to these different collective sentiments and modes of social closure.

 The global diffusion of the nation-state

 The historical circumstances that led to the rise of the first modern nation-states are quite distinct from the processes that led to its further diffusion across the globe.
 To test this and other arguments about the rise of the nation-state, I have teamed up with Yuval Feinstein, a graduate student in UCLA's department of sociology.
-We have assembled a new dataset that contains information on 145 of today’s states from 1816 to the year when they achieved nation-statehood.
-Event-history analysis shows that the likelihood of nation-state creation is influenced on the one hand by diffusion mechanisms within empires and among neighbors and on the other hand by a power shift that allows nationalists to overthrow or absorb the established regime.
-Such a power shift is more likely to occur when nationalists have had ample time to mobilize the population, if the established regime is weakened by wars, when empires lack the global military and economic power to fight independence movements effectively, or when the governmental capacity of autonomous states is insufficient to co-opt, control or suppress nationalism.
-We found no robust evidence for the effects of industrialization, the advent of mass literacy, or increasing administrative penetration and direct rule, which are associated with classical theories of economic, cultural and political modernization.
-We conclude that the global spread of the nation-state is driven by proximate and contextual political factors on the local and regional levels, rather than by domestic or global structural forces that operate over the long durée.
+We test key aspects of modernization, diffusion, and historical institutionalist theories with a new dataset that contains information on 145 of today’s states from 1816 to the year when they achieved nation-statehood.
+Event-history analysis shows that a nation-state is more likely to emerge when a power shift allows nationalists to overthrow or absorb the established regime.
+Diffusion of the nation-state within an empire or among neighbors further tilts the balance of power in favor of nationalists.
+We were unable to find evidence for the effects of industrialization, the advent of mass literacy, or increasingly direct rule, which are associated with the modernization theories of Gellner, Anderson, as well as Tilly and Hechter.
+Nor does the growing global hegemony of the nation-state model predict individual instances of nation-state formation well, as Meyer’s world polity theory would suggest.
+We conclude that the global rise of the nation-state is driven by proximate and contextual political factors situated on the local and regional levels, in line with historical institutionalist arguments, rather than by domestic or global structural forces that operate over the long durée.